What is Dupuytren’s Contracture?

 Non-surgical treatment of Dupuytren’s contracture.

 More often than not, surgery is unnecessary, but even with it, there is no permanent way to cure or arrest the condition.
-There have, however, been some successes with the use of Xiaflex, an injectible medication.
+There have, however, been some successes with the use of injectible medications.
 Click here to read more about this non-surgical treatment.
-Xiaflex acts by selectively dissolving and softening the thickened tissues, allowing greater freedom of movement in the hand and fingers.
+Injectables act by selectively dissolving and softening the thickened tissues, allowing greater freedom of movement in the hand and fingers.
 It offers a promising non-surgical treatment to ease the contracture, but can be used only in select cases.

 Surgical treatment of Dupuytren’s contracture.